aniketray17/Birthday_Card_Android_App/README.md

-This is a Birthday Card App which has been written and designed in XML using Android Studio.
+This is a Birthday Card App which has been designed in XML using Android Studio.